domoticz/domoticz/dzVents/documentation/README.md

 		-	**hourlyBackupFinished**  - " "
 		-	**monthlyBackupFinished** - " "
 		-	**manualBackupFinished**  - fired when you start a backup using the Domoticz GUI or via **< domoticz IP:domoticz port >**/backupdatabase.php
-		-	**resetAllDevicestatus**  <sup>3.1.5</sup>- fired when the name, description or used / unused state of a device, variable or scene is updated.
+		-	**resetAllDeviceStatus**  <sup>3.1.5</sup>- fired when the name, description or used / unused state of a device, variable or scene is updated.
 		-	**resetAllEvents**        <sup>3.1.5</sup>- fired when a dzVents script in the internal editor changed.

 #### timer = { ... }